tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 		* After generation, ensure the raycast layer in `ArcadeVehicleController` matches your **Ground** layer.
 	* **For Custom user controller:**
 		* Set **Controller type** to `Custom user`.
-		* Create and assign an adapter script implementing the `IVehicleInput` interface to link traffic logic with your custom controller (see :ref:`Input info <inputInfo>` and the :ref:`VehicleInput example code <vehicleInputCode>`).
+		* Create and assign an adapter script implementing the `IVehicleInput` interface to link traffic logic with your custom controller (see :ref:`Input Info <inputInfo>` and the :ref:`VehicleInput Example Code <vehicleInputCode>`).
 		* Click **Scan**, adjust **body/wheel offsets and steering angle** in the **Prefab Info tab** to match your custom car's setup, and press **Create**.

 #.
 Once generated, the vehicles are automatically added to the :ref:`vehicle collection <vehicleCollection>` and your selected :ref:`preset <trafficPreset>` by default.